-Cyber bullying has long been more closely associated with the intentional bullying of children online by their peers, and is often more associated with teenagers.
-However adults in the workplace are not immune to cyber bullying, and it can manifest itself in many different forms.
-Nobody is immune to cyber bullying, but there are steps you can take and support you can go to if you feel you have become a victim of cyber Bullying at Work.
+Cyber bullying has long been more closely associated with the intentional bullying of children online by their peers and is particularly associated with teenagers.
+Adults in the workplace however, are not immune to cyber bullying, which can manifest itself in many different forms.
+Nobody is immune to cyber bullying, but there are steps you can take and support available if you feel you have become a victim of cyber bullying at Work.

 Cyber bullying can occur via any electronic means including text messages, phone calls and social media (such as Facebook and Twitter).

 Intentional or Not?Cyber bullying harassment - electronic cyber bullying, or 'e-bullying' as it is often referred to, can also occur when the person may not even intend to harm you.
 This type of bullying is particularly concerning, as the bully is unlikely to stop their behaviour on their own, as they do not know that they are doing anything wrong.